collectd/collectd/docs/CONTRIBUTING.md

 *   **Feature**

     The code has new behavior.
-Performance and documentation improvements are considered features.
+Performance improvements are typically considered features.
 These changes would typically go into a "feature release".
 *   **Fix**

     The code fixes a bug, regression, or otherwise unintended behavior.
+    Documentation improvements are typically considered fixes.
 These changes would typically go into a "patch" release.
-*   **Unlisted Change**
+*   **Maintenance**

     The change is not relevant for end users of collectd.
 This includes changes to the CI system, style changes, and refactorings.
 These changes are not